 This course is designed for helping service professionals, educators, and artists to learn about the practice and profession of art therapy.
 Content area covered will focus on history, theories and application of art therapy with various populations.
-In addition to lectures and discussions, students will participate in experiential art workshops to facilitate their understanding of the expressive nature of art making.
+In addition to lectures and discussions, students will participate in experiential art workshops to facilitate their understanding of the creative process.
 Although this course does not qualify students to practice art therapy, students will gain awareness of art in therapeutic settings and how to ethically apply art making in their work settings.
 This course is based on the education standards of the American Art Therapy Association.
-Assessment: 100% coursework.